Sorarat/food-store/README.md

 # Food Store Web Application

 ## Description
-This web app is built as part of the assignment for the Full-Stack Engineer position.
-It demonstrates my ability to plan, design, and implement a web-based solution.
+This web application is an online food store where users can browse food sets, add them to their cart, and view the total price, including discounts.
+It is fully responsive, ensuring a smooth experience across all device sizes.

 ## Features